mgoddard/docs/v20.2/transaction-retry-error-reference.md

         observed timestamps: [{1 1591009232.587671686,0} {5 1591009232.376925064,0}]
 ```

+The `ReadWithinUncertaintyIntervalError` can occur when two transactions which start on different gateway nodes attempt to operate on the same data at close to the same time.
+The uncertainty comes from the fact that we cannot tell which one started first - the clocks on the two gateway nodes may not be perfectly in sync.

+For example, if the clock on node _A_ is ahead of the clock on node _B_, a transaction started on node _A_ may be able to commit a write with a timestamp that is still in the "future" from the perspective of node _B_.
+A later transaction that starts on node _B_ should be able to see the earlier write from node _A_, even if _B_'s clock has not caught up to _A_.
+The "read within uncertainty interval" occurs if we discover this situation in the middle of a transaction, when it is too late for the database to handle it automatically.
+When node _B_'s transaction retries, it will unambiguously occur after the transaction from node _A_.

-The `ReadWithinUncertaintyIntervalError` can occur during the first [`SELECT`](select-clause.html) statement in any transaction.
+If this error does occur, it is most likely during the first [`SELECT`](select-clause.html) statement in any transaction.
 This behavior is non-deterministic: it depends on which node is the leaseholder of the underlying data range; it’s generally a sign of contention.
 Uncertainty errors are always possible with near-realtime reads under contention.

 The solution is to do one of the following:

 1. Be prepared to retry on uncertainty (and other) errors, as described in [client-side retry handling](transactions.html#client-side-intervention).
+As long as the client-side retry protocol is followed, a transaction that has restarted once is much less likely to hit another uncertainty error.
 2. Use historical reads with [`SELECT ...
 AS OF SYSTEM TIME`](as-of-system-time.html)
 3. Design your schema and queries to reduce contention.
 For more information about how contention occurs and how to avoid it, see [Understanding and avoiding transaction contention](performance-best-practices-overview.html#understanding-and-avoiding-transaction-contention).
-4. If you trust your clocks, you can try lowering the [maximum clock offset setting](cockroach-start.html#flags-max-offset).
+4. If you trust your clocks, you can try lowering the [`--max-offset` option to `cockroach start`](cockroach-start.html#flags), which provides an upper limit on how long a transaction can continue to restart due to uncertainty.

+{{site.data.alerts.callout_info}}
+Uncertainty errors are a form of transaction conflict.
+For more information about transaction conflicts, see [Transaction conflicts](architecture/transaction-layer.html#transaction-conflicts).
+{{site.data.alerts.end}}

 ### Retry commit deadline exceeded

 ```
-TransactionRetryWithProtoRefreshError: TransactionPushError: ...
+TransactionRetryWithProtoRefreshError: TransactionPushError: transaction deadline exceeded ...
 ```

 The `RETRY_COMMIT_DEADLINE_EXCEEDED` error means that the transaction timed out due to being pushed back in the transaction queue by other concurrent transactions.

-TODO: find out from Paul what users can do about this
+<strong><font color="red">FIXME</font></strong>: find out (from Paul?) what users can do about this

 ### Abort reason aborted record found